Why Most Woodworkers Need a Planer First (and Why a Jointer Can Wait)

 Dust Port

 The dust port is where the wood chips exit the jointer.
-The amount of chips and dust created by a jointer can be overwhelming.
-To help control the mess, the port is usually connected to a ShopVac or dust collection system that collects the waste.
-Some jointers do not include dust ports and need to be purchased separately from an online retailer.
+And jointers make a lot of chips — it can get messy fast.
+To keep things under control, the port is usually hooked up to a ShopVac or a dust collection system that pulls the waste away.

 Types of Jointers